 Late in 2016, I made a conscious decision to become a full stack engineer.
 It was a tough decision for me because it meant a career reset and came with some risk.
 I would also have to learn a lot and fast too to be an effective contributor.

-Why did I want to change?
+Why did I want to switch engineering tracks?

 - Most of my front-end engineering tasks had become rote.
 I enjoy taking on difficult challenges and some of my tasks were becoming repetitive (make AJAX call, design layout, show data, add animations, repeat).